Miracle of the Relic of the Cross at the Ponte di Rialto: Description

-The painting shows the miracle of the healing of a madman through the relic of the Holy Cross, held by the Patriarch of Grado Francesco Querini, which took place in the Palazzo a San Silvestro on the Canal Grande, near the Rialto Bridge.
-The scene has an asymmetrical composition, with figures in the foreground at the left and, behind them, the façade of the buildings following the canal.
-They feature the typical inverted cone chimneys of medieval Venice.
+The painting depicts the miracle of the healing of a madman through a relic of the Holy Cross, held by the Patriarch of Grado Francesco Querini, which took place in the Palazzo a San Silvestro on the Canal Grande, near the Rialto Bridge.
+The scene has an asymmetrical composition, with a cluster of figures in the left foreground and behind them, the façades of the buildings along the canal.
+These structures feature the typical inverted cone chimneys of medieval Venice.

-The miraculous event is relegated to a wide loggia in the upper left corner: most of the canvas is occupied by a veduta with a great number of characters and naturalistic items.
-The people include a group of walkers who precede the religious procession following the relic.
-The bridge is still in wood, as it was before it collapsed in 1524.
-Like the current version (dating from 1591) it had a double row of shops at the sides and, at the top, a movable boardwalk needed to allow the passage of the taller vessels.
+The miraculous event itself is relegated to a wide loggia in the upper left corner: most of the canvas is occupied by a veduta with a great number of characters and naturalistic features.
+The people include a group of pedestrians walking ahead of the religious procession following the relic.
+The bridge depicted is wooden, as it was before its collapse in 1524.
+Like the current version (dating from 1591), this bridge was flanked by a double row of shops and, at its midpoint was fitted with a movable boardwalk to allow the passage of taller vessels along the canalway.

-On the right is the 15th-century appearance of the Fondaco dei Tedeschi, destroyed by a fire in January 1505.
-Other architectural features include the bell tower of San Giovanni Crisostomo, the portico of Ca' da Mosto and the bell tower of Santi Apostoli before its reconstruction in 1672.
+Shown at right is the 15th-century construction of the Fondaco dei Tedeschi, later destroyed by a fire in January 1505.
+Other notable architectural features include the bell tower of San Giovanni Crisostomo, the portico of Ca' da Mosto and the bell tower of Santi Apostoli before its reconstruction in 1672.

-Details of human activities include the private gondolas used as ferries, the presence of numerous foreigners with eastern style garments, women clearing carpets, and workers who are clearing their barrels.
+Details of human activities include private gondolas used as ferries, the presence of numerous foreigners with eastern-style garments, women cleaning carpets, and workers emptying their barrels.